Shelled city in north Ukraine fears becoming 'next Mariupol'

 Associated Press

+Kazmerchak starts his day in long lines for drinking water, rationed to 10 liters per person.
+People come out with empty bottles and buckets for filling when water-delivery trucks make their rounds.

+“Food is running out, and shelling and bombing doesn’t stop,” he said.

-The fear is not misplaced.
-Russian bombs destroyed Chernihiv’s main bridge over the Desna River on the road leading to Kyiv on Wednesday; on Friday, artillery shells rendered the remaining pedestrian bridge impassable, cutting off the last possible route for people to get out or for food and medical supplies to get in.
+On Wednesday, Russian bombs destroyed Chernihiv’s main bridge over the Desna River on the road leading to Kyiv, Ukraine’s capital; on Friday, artillery shells rendered the remaining pedestrian bridge impassable, cutting off the last possible route for people to get out or for food and medical supplies to get in.

+Refugees from Chernihiv who fled the encirclement and reached Poland this week spoke of broad and terrible destruction, with bombs flattening at least two schools in the city center and strikes also hitting a stadium, museums, kindergartens and many homes.

+They said that with utilities knocked out, people are taking water from the Desna to drink and that strikes are killing people while they wait in line for food.
+Volodymyr Fedorovych, 77, said he narrowly escaped a bomb that fell on a bread line he had been standing in just moments earlier.
+He said the blast killed 16 people and injured dozens, blowing off arms and legs.

 Just over a month into the invasion, Russia’s attack has slowed into a grinding war of attrition as its military tries to pound cities like Chernihiv into submission.
 Bombings of hospitals and other non-military sites, such as the Mariupol theater where Ukrainian officials said a Russian airstrike is believed to have killed some 300 people last week, have given rise to war crime allegations.